RedTahr/RedTahr.github.io/posts/improving-home-network.md

 Been working my way through some splunk training, and have previously installed sysmon [https://github.com/SwiftOnSecurity/sysmon-config] config by Swift On Security, so now I want to get my router and the pi sending logs to splunk too, thats the next step...

+To start with getting some localmachine windows logs into splunk is straight forward:
+In Splunk > Settings > Data > Data Inputs and choosing things you'd like.
+Microsoft-Windows-Sysmon/Operational is the log (under available logs) that you'll want if you're after sysmon logs.

 ##### created 2019-04-23
 ##### change log [https://github.com/RedTahr/RedTahr.github.io/commits/master]
 ##### © Red Tahr